Improve your memory

-Say it out loud: Don’t become content just to read or listen to the material.
+Say it out loud: Don’t review content just to read or listen to the material.
 Talk about the material.
 Bore your roommate or explain it to a study buddy.
 Why?
 A new and different memory of the material is constructed for each different method – seeing, hearing, saying, etc. The more memories, the better the chance of finding the information again in memory.

 Draw a picture or diagram: Make an outline, create an image or associate a technical word with its meaning.
 Why?
 When you translate ideas into diagrams, outlines, matrixes, or other formats, you decide what information to select and how to represent it.
 You remember decisions better than seeing and saying.
 You can more easily recall memories about decisions.